autograms/autograms/docs/index.md

-# AutoGRAMS language
+# AutoGRAMS

-This is the official documentation of the [AutoGRAMS framework](https://github.com/benkrause/autograms).
+This is the official documentation of the [AutoGRAMS framework](https://github.com/autograms/autograms).
 AutoGRAMS, or autonomous graphical agent modeling software, is an agent framework and a high level programming language that combines machine instructions with language instructions, and supports concepts such as function calls and memory within the language.
-AutoGRAMS programs, which we refer to as autograms, are represented as graphs, allowing users to easily program tree or graph networks of prompts into chatbots.
-The long term vision of AutoGRAMS is to become the language that AI uses to program AI.
+AutoGRAMS programs, which we refer to as "autograms" or autonomous programs, are represented as graphs, allowing users to easily program tree or graph networks of prompts into chatbots.
+The long term vision of AutoGRAMS is to become a language that AI uses to program AI (or re-program itself).
 This section includes the introduction and guide to getting started.

 ## Introduction

 While the AutoGRAMS framework can be used as a complex programming language, the initial motivation and applications were relatively simple.
 Often LLM model's struggle to lead conversations that require multiple conversational steps that can take several trajectories.
 Let's say you want an LLM to teach someone something or interview a person about a topic.
 If you simply give the model a prompt at the start, it will do pretty well for the first turn.
 However, if you try to get it to follow a complex script, it will often veer off from this, and just go wherever the user takes the conversation.
 While being more reactive to the user can be useful, the ability to proactively lead a conversation according to a script or series of steps is also important.
 One way to better control this is to design a tree or graph of instructions for the model, instead of simply having a prompt at the start.
 The idea is that the model starts off with a single instruction, but depending on how the user responds, the instruction that the model receives at the next turn will be different.
 AutoGRAMS allows you to consider the tree of possible situations that an agent might encounter, and preprogram an instruction for each of those situations.
-This works by defining a graph using a spreadsheet (or in python if you prefer), where each row of the spreadsheet is a node in the graph.
+This works by defining a graph using a spreadsheet or in python, where each row of the spreadsheet is a node in the graph.

 Let's consider an example of how this can work.
 Let's say we want the model to act as a recruiter and asks the user their salary expectations.
 After receiving the user's reply, the agent must chose which of potentially several nodes it should transition to next.
 To do this, it can use a predefined multiple choice question such as